AndrewWHans/database-systems/reddit-style-db/proposal.md

 - **Encryption in transit:** RDS enforces SSL/TLS on all connections when IAM authentication is enabled, ensuring credentials and data are protected in transit.
 - **Encryption at rest:** RDS supports AES-256 encryption at rest for all storage volumes using AWS KMS (Key Management Service), with key rotation managed by the platform.
 - **VPC isolation and security groups:** RDS instances can be deployed inside a Virtual Private Cloud with fine-grained security group rules controlling which IP addresses and services can reach the database port.
 This functions as IP whitelisting at the network level.
-- **AWS CloudTrail audit logging:** All IAM API calls — including token generation requests — are logged in CloudTrail, providing a full audit record of who attempted to authenticate, from where, and when.
+- **AWS CloudTrail audit logging:** All IAM API calls such as token generation requests get logged in CloudTrail, providing a full audit record of who attempted to authenticate, from where, and when.
 RDS also supports enhanced monitoring and database activity streams for query-level auditing on Aurora.
 - **Secrets Manager integration:** AWS Secrets Manager can store and automatically rotate RDS credentials on a configurable schedule, acting as a managed alternative to HashiCorp Vault for teams already on AWS.
 **Notable use cases and industries:**
 IAM authentication for RDS is standard practice in cloud-native applications deployed on AWS.
 It is widely used in fintech, healthcare SaaS, and e-commerce platforms where automated rotation of database credentials is required for compliance.
 Startups and mid-market companies frequently adopt this approach because it removes the operational burden of managing a separate secrets server.